- Ballade Pour Adeline

 Whilst Bell Bird and Cascada are solo, the rest of the album is a concerto backed by live guitars & percussion, and synthesisers that would now be described as “vintage”, providing a cocktail-lounge ambience that a contemporary indie band could only now dream of.
 The result is a fascinating period-piece that has stood the test of time, if best served with with a Babycham in a frosted glass.

 It was released on the “Music for Pleasure“ label on vinyl and cassette (this was before the age of the compact disc), so if you have an original copy, you have a rare collectors’ item!

 The album was pressed to compact disc some years later with new artwork (featuring images of Francisco’s childhood), but these too have have become collectors items, with a second-hand one currently for sale on Amazon.co.uk for almost £100!
 Please, don’t pay that much!
-We have recently unearthed a handful of CD copies of Shimmering Harp, which are available for sale exclusively from Analogue Rock Records!
+We have recently unearthed a handful of CD copies of Shimmering Harp, which we will be making available for sale shortly!

 Please note, the Shimmering Harp album is not available as a digital download, and there are no plans to make it so, as unfortunately it is out of our control.